Approved picking up of humanitarian aid from Mumbai by Japan's commercial aircraft: MEA | Law-Order

 - India

-India on Thursday said it has approved the picking up of humanitarian supplies from a UN depot in Mumbai by Japan's commercial aircraft for distribution in Ukraine and its neighbouring countries.
+India on Thursday said it has approved the landing of Japanese commercial aircraft to collect humanitarian supplies from a UN depot in Mumbai for their distribution in Ukraine and its neighbouring countries.

+The comments by External Affairs Ministry Spokesperson Arindam Bagchi came after a Japanese media report, quoting a lawmaker, said that India has denied a request by Tokyo to allow the landing of a Japan Self-Defense Forces (SDF) plane to collect aid for Ukrainian refugees.

 ''We had received a request from Japan for permission to land in Mumbai to pick up humanitarian supplies from the UNHCR depot for Ukraine and its neighbouring countries,'' Bagchi said.